 I feel helpless to influence or control what the government does to address gun laws and to ensure schools are safe.
 I’ve written to not only my state legislators but my congressmen as well begging them to do more.
 To protect us.
 To help me and other desperate parents put an end to school shootings.
 But I’m ignored.
 I feel like my only option until we see radical change is to homeschool my children so they are safe from school violence.
 And I’m not the only parent considering homeschooling as an alternative or “solution.”
 We parents, don’t know what else to do.
 Don’t know what else to say or how to make those in power listen to our cries and demands.

 Homeschooling isn’t easy or the solution I desperately want.
-Homeschool would eliminate the worry my children may have every morning when they head to school: will see me, their dad or siblings at the end of the day.
+Homeschool would eliminate the worry my children may have every morning when they head to school: will they see me, their dad, or siblings at the end of the day?
 I also won’t have to wonder every morning if I’m telling my children goodbye and I love you for the very last time.
 And as sad as it is, I feel like homeschooling has become my only option at this point.

 We are Scary Mommies, millions of unique women, united by motherhood.
 We are scary, and we are proud.
 But Scary Mommies are more than “just” mothers; we are partners (and ex-partners,) daughters, sisters, friends… and we need a space to talk about things other than the kids.
 So check out our Scary Mommy It’s Personal Facebook page.
 And if your kids are out of diapers and daycare, our Scary Mommy Tweens & Teens Facebook pageis here to help parents survive the tween and teen years (aka, the scariest of them all.)